-The reconciliation legislation would codify nearly all of the regulations recently proposed by CMS in the 2025 Marketplace Integrity and Affordability rule (Marketplace Integrity Rule).
+The House-passed legislation would codify nearly all of the regulations recently proposed by the Centers for Medicare and Medicaid Services (CMS) in the 2025 Marketplace Integrity and Affordability rule (Marketplace Integrity Rule).
 Many of these proposed provisions, along with additional provisions in the legislation, would modify enrollment procedures.
-As of May 19, the proposed rule has not been finalized and references to current policy below do not incorporate any of the proposed provisions.
+As of June 2, 2025, the proposed rule has not been finalized and references to current policy below do not incorporate any of the proposed provisions.